 I've broken a fluorescent bulb in my home.
 What do I do? - How to clean up a broken fluorescent bulb

-Fluorescent Light Bulb Information
+Fluorescent and HID Light Bulb Information

-If you can't throw them away, what should you do with burnt out bulbs?
+Since you can't throw them away, what should you do with burnt out bulbs?

-- You can also recycle CFLs (and other fluorescent bulbs) where your municipality has made lamp recycling arrangements (PDF).
-Some municipalities allow both households and businesses to use the municipality's fluorescent lamp recycling site.
+- You can also recycleHIDs, CFLs and other fluorescent bulbs where your municipality has made lamp recycling arrangements (PDF).
+Some municipalities allow both households and businesses to use the municipality's mercury-added lamp recycling site.
 Businesses should check the listing to see if their municipality will take their bulbs.

 - Businesses may use a Universal Waste Management and Recycling Company (PDF), contract with a lamp replacement company to get their fluorescent bulbs recycled.
-Businesses may contact DEP Hazardous Waste program staff at (207) 287-7688 requirements and options for businesses.
+Businesses may contact DEP Hazardous Waste program staff at (207) 287-7688 about requirements and options for businesses.